Re-enrolment frequently asked questions

 In the event that there are concerns about the health, wellbeing or welfare of a student who is under 18 years old, the University is always obliged to contact the student's parent or guardian.

-Any decision to get in touch with your emergency contact or to share personal information without your consent would be taken by the Associate Director for Success and Wellbeing or their designated nominee, and, informed by advice from the Head of Data Protection Officer, Student Life Manager Safeguarding Lead and Counselling and Mental Health Service Manager where possible.
+Any decision to get in touch with your emergency contact or to share personal information without your consent would be taken by the Associate Director (Student Wellbeing) or their designated nominee, and informed by advice from the Head of Student Conduct, Risk and Information Governance, the Head of Student Life, the Safeguarding Lead and the Counselling and Mental Health Service Manager where possible.
 We would inform you of this, unless to do so would increase the risk of harm to you or another person.
 Whenever we share personal information about a student with their emergency contact, we keep a record of the justification for this decision, the nature of the information shared, with whom, and the time and date of the disclosure.

 You can update your emergency contact details in e:Vision at any time and it is your responsibility to ensure these details are kept up to date.